 Celebrity online reputation management is a click-through rate game

 The first five search results amass the bulk of clicks within Google and Bing.
 Therefore, it’s essential to secure these key positions to influence public perception.
-We’ll create and deliver strategic recommendations to quell any budding negative content before it surges.
+We’ll create and deliver strategic recommendations to push down negative content in Google.

 The situation varies based on celebrity type